-International Agreements and Recommendations
+International Agreements

-- 2. Each Party shall ratify or accede to the following agreements: - (a) the Patent Cooperation Treaty, as revised and amended (1970); - (b) the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (1974); - (c) the Protocol relating to the Madrid Agreement Concerning the International Registration of Marks (1989); - (d) the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (1980); - (e) the International Convention for the Protection of New Varieties of Plants (1991) (UPOV Convention); - (f) the Trademark Law Treaty (1994); - (g) the WIPO Copyright Treaty (1996); and - (h) the WIPO Performances and Phonograms Treaty (1996). - 3.
-Each Party shall make best efforts to ratify or accede to the following agreements: - (a) the Patent Law Treaty (2000); and - (b) the Hague Agreement Concerning the International Registration of Industrial Designs (1999).
+- 2. Each Party shall ratify or accede to the following agreements by the date of entry into force of the Agreement: - (a) the Patent Cooperation Treaty (1970), as amended in 1979; - (b) the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (1974); - (c) the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (1989); - (d) the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (1977), as amended in 1980; - (e) the International Convention for the Protection of New Varieties of Plants (1991) (UPOV Convention); - (f) the Trademark Law Treaty (1994); - (g) the WIPO Copyright Treaty (1996); and - (h) the WIPO Performances and Phonograms Treaty (1996). - 3.
+Each Party shall make all reasonable efforts to ratify or accede to the following agreements: - (a) the Patent Law Treaty (2000); and - (b) the Hague Agreement Concerning the International Registration of Industrial Designs (1999).